A Travel Price Comparison for Spain Malaga vs. Madrid for Food, Nightlife, Music, and Backpackers

 Which is Bigger, Malaga or Madrid?

-Madrid is bigger, and its population is about 5.7 times larger than the population of Malaga.
-When comparing the population of Malaga vs. Madrid, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Madrid has a larger population, and is about 6 times larger than the population of Malaga.
+When comparing the sizes of Malaga and Madrid, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.